-Favorite children’s books about winter, including fictional winter read-alouds and non-fiction picks perfect for learning about the season and its animals.
+Favorite children’s books about winter, including fictional winter read-aloud choices and non-fiction picks, perfect for learning about the season and its animals.

 I’ve been on a search for the best children’s books to read during the winter months for K-2.
-After looking into some of the top choices, and reading reviews from other teachers and parents, I’ve picked my top 15.
-These are great for read-alouds, small group instruction, or just to add to your classroom bookshelf for the season!
+After looking into some of the top choices and reading reviews from other teachers and parents, I’ve picked my top 15.
+These are great for reading aloud, small group instruction, or to add to your classroom bookshelf for the season!
 These are all popular books that students love to read again and again.

 Children’s Books About Winter: Top 15 Favorites

 1. The Mitten by Jan Brett is a story based on a Ukranian folktale and is great for K-2.
 Use it to teach cause/effect, implicit reasoning, character’s feelings, and author’s tone.

 2. Lois Ehlert wrote and illustrated a book called Snowballs, that is a big hit.
 It’s not just another winter picture book, the artwork in it is captivating, and kids love discovering what everyday objects are used to adorn the snow families he creates.